 Jon Doran is a Newcastle based folk singer and multi-instrumentalist from Gloucestershire.
-Jon is a splendid versatile musician, playing fiddle, guitar and bouzouki.
-He is also a fine singer and stage performer.
+He is a splendid versatile musician, playing fiddle, guitar and bouzouki.
+Jon is also a fine singer and stage performer.
 He was a 2019 finalist on BBC Radio 2’s Young Folk Awards and a recent winner of Bromyard Folk Festival’s ‘Future of Folk’ competition.

 Press-ganged at an early age into a Cotswold Morris side, he served his time there playing fiddle and dancing.
-Jon’s upbringing has since been steeped in the folk customs of England and he is passionate about bringing this forward in the music he creates.
+Jon’s upbringing has since been steeped in the folk customs of England.
+He is passionate about bringing this forward in the music he creates.

 Although Jon’s roots lie deep within the English folk tradition, after a year of studying Norwegian fiddle technique in Universitetet i Sørøst-Norge and four years as one half of the Anglo-Scottish duo, Janice Burns and Jon Doran, Scandinavian and Scottish influences now enrich his playing.

-Mossy Christian is an award winning professional musician, singer, and dancer – occasionally doing all three at the same time!
+Mossy Christian is an award winning professional musician, singer, and dancer.
 He specialises in the musical traditions of Lincolnshire and Yorkshire.
 Drawing on a rich and diverse repertoire of traditional dance tunes and folk songs, charting the lives of everyday people, in their work and recreation, from the 1700s to the present day.

 Ryan Young and Chris Amer

 Scots Trad Music Awards ‘Up And Coming artist of the year’, Ryan Young is an emerging young fiddle player bringing new and exciting ideas to traditional Scottish music.